-The Nursing and Midwifery Council exists to safeguard the health and wellbeing of the public.
+The Nursing and Midwifery Council exists to protect the health and wellbeing of the public.
 Find out more

 As regulator for the largest group of healthcare professionals at work in these islands – there are some 670,000 registered nurses and midwives – our responsibilities and activities are considerable.

 A summary of our activities, and the way we carry them out